 Federal and state laws require that a certified truck inspector examine all commercial trucks involved in an accident before they are removed from the accident scene.
 Many commercial trucks are outfitted with dashboard computers that can record important information such as, vehicle speed, rest stops taken by the driver, and the number of times the driver hit the brakes.
 This information is vital to your case and should be obtained as soon as possible to avoid tampering or loss of evidence.

 Trucking companies and their attorneys look for every way possible to reduce their liability—especially after serious trucking accidents.
 They may accidentally lose valuable black box data or even alter maintenance records and driving logs.
 An experienced trucking accident lawyer can help you obtain the money you need by aggressively building your case as quickly as possible.

 NEVER accept a settlement with a trucking company without first speaking to an experienced lawyer.
 These settlements are usually only a fraction of what you are entitled to and may not be enough to pay for all of your medical care or lost wages.

 If you have been involved in a serious trucking accident, we can help.
 With the right legal representation from the start, you can protect your rights and obtain the maximum compensation.
-Call us today for a free review of your case.
+Call the Colorado Springs trucking accident attorneys of the Green Law Firm, P.C. today for a free review of your case.

 As with most any personal injury case, negligence must be shown to substantiate liability.
 Therefore, a successful case must show that the defendant owed the plaintiff a duty to exercise reasonable care to avoid injury, and failed to perform that duty.
 Furthermore, it must be shown that this breach of duty caused the plaintiff’s injuries.
 An experienced Colorado Springs commercial trucking accident lawyer will know how to pursue an investigation and furnish a compelling case for the defendant.